 ISM is a department within the Central Administration section of the University of Copenhagen.
 ISM offers services and support to all international researchers, academics and PhD fellows on all issues related to their employment at the University.

-Copenhagen Host Program matches newcomers who have been in Denmark for less than 3 years, with local volunteer hosts.
+Copenhagen Host Program matches newcomers who have been in Denmark for less than 5 years with local volunteer hosts.
 The host can help you in your job search, practice Danish with you or help you integrate socially and culturally.

 Spousecare provides a complete range of services to assist companies in integrating new hires from abroad and their families.
 We have specialized in taking care of spouses and partners and offer individual tailor-made programmes including career counselling, culture workshops and networking.

 Spousecare is a private company working for the companies hiring international talents and the Spousecare services are not free of charge.

 +45 2290 7682

 The Copenhagen Post was established in 1997 and is the only newspaper to offer Danish News in English.